westboy31/TileMapGeneratorJsonExport/GDevelop @westboy31/README.md

 # Usage

 This is the extension for the software [Tile Map Generator](https://westboy.itch.io/tilemapgenerator), which is a tool for generating maps.

 This extension allow you to use the exported json file with **"Create map"** action, you just have to precise the path for the json file.

 You can also change how the json file refer to your object in GDevelop with the action **"Refer to object"**, by default the extension will use the name file, if the name file contains white space it will be replaced by **"_"**.

+For maps which export collisions it possible to use a sprite as with **"Creat collisions"** action.